-You would need to apply to court and be able to demonstrate strong reasons for the change.
-Regardless of the oft-quoted line from Shakespeare – that a rose by any other name would still smell as sweet – the law takes a quite different stance, and acknowledges that one’s name carries great symbolic and practical weight.
+You would need to apply to the court and be able to demonstrate strong reasons for the change.
+Regardless of the oft-quoted line from Shakespeare – that a rose by any other name would still smell as sweet – the law takes a quite different stance and acknowledges that one’s name carries great symbolic and practical weight.

 In a leading 1996 case on the topic, the court recognised that a child’s surname represents their link to their biological father, and forms a facet of their identity.
 As such, a child’s surname should not be changed unless there are compelling reasons to do so.

-In keeping with the child-centric approach that underpins Singapore family law, the courts will place the welfare of the child as their foremost consideration, and will only permit the change if it is in the child’s best interests.
+In keeping with the child-centric approach that underpins Singapore family law, the courts will place the welfare of the child as their foremost consideration.
+They will only permit the change if it is in the child’s best interests.
 The court will also consider factors such as the reason(s) why the change is sought, how long the child has lived with their current surname, the impact of the change on the child, and, where the child is sufficiently mature, the child’s own wishes.

 In the same case mentioned above, the court held a sole custody order does not empower the parent with sole custody to unilaterally change the child’s surname.
 You would still need the other parent’s consent.